 The IDPU interfaces to the Spacecraft via a 1553 bus as described in the Spacecraft / IMPACT ICD (reference 4).
-The SWAVES interface is also via the spacecraft 1553 interface.
-The ICD is generated by APL, and will be signed off at PDR.
+The SWAVES interface is also via the spacecraft 1553 interface, as described in reference 10.
+The ICD is generated by APL and is signed-off.

 The IDPU interfaces to the 5 instrument groups are via Serial Instrument Interfaces described in reference 5 (the groups are: MAG, SEP (SIT, HET, LET, SEPT-NS, SEPT-E), SWEA/STE-D, STE-U, and PLASTIC).
-This interface is defined by UCB and shall be signed off at PDR.
+This interface is defined by UCB and has been signed off.